6 takeaways from the 2022 midterm election that's not over yet

 2. Republicans underperformed in the House, and there's going to be a lot of finger-pointing

 The House still looks like it's headed for GOP hands, but not by a huge margin.
-As of 8:30 am ET, Republicans have flipped or are leading in 17 races, while Democrats have flipped or are leading in 10.
-While votes continue to be tallied, if those results hold, that would only be a net gain of seven seats, on the low end of forecasters' projections.
+While votes continue to be tallied, Republicans will make fewer gains than they had hoped for to claim a red wave.
+Their gains will likely be anywhere from the single digits up to a dozen seats, which is on the low end of forecasters' projections.
 It's also far below the average for a president's first midterm.
 And it would mean a very narrow governing majority for Republicans.

 Republican House leader Kevin McCarthy spoke at almost 2 a.m.
 ET and tried to set the narrative.
 "It is clear that we are going to take the House back," McCarthy said.
 He pointed to diverse GOP candidates across the country and claimed that it was evidence of an expanding GOP tent.
 "When you wake up tomorrow we will be in the majority — Nancy Pelosi will be in the minority," McCarthy added.